In this guided anger meditation script you will quickly relax and start to feel calm.

 This will definitely be challenging.
 But don’t worry.
 It’s not about being perfect.
 The more you focus on your meditation object, the less angry you will feel.
 So continue to focus.

 7 [1 minute] Finishing

 When you are ready to finish your meditation, slowly look away from your meditation object and gradually become aware of the world around you.

 Congratulation!
 You made it through our guided meditation script for anger!

 Anger is a problem we all face at some point in time.
 The trick is to learn to experience the emotion of anger without getting lost in it.

-In Budhist psychology, anger is called one of the six root kleshas, which are dangerous stats of mind that make us clouded and lead to unhealthy actions .
+According to Buddhist philosopher Herbert V. Günthern, anger is one of the six root kleshas, which are dangerous stats of mind that make us clouded and lead to unhealthy actions .
 Continual anger will cause negative actions.
 But by controlling your anger you can prevent it from influencing you.

 When you start to feel frustrated or agitated, return to this meditation script and repeat the process.
 That way, you will be able to calm your mind quickly.